maisam2004/travel_planning_project/readm.md

 #### Frequent Visitor Goals

-- I want to contribute by sharing my travel experiences and tips.
+- I want to contribute by sharing my travel experience and tips.
-- I want to connect with other travel enthusiasts through user profiles.
+- I want to connect with other travel enthusiasts .

 ---